Do you want to explore learnings from failed software projects’ case studies to prevent your software from facing the same failures?

 4. Check whether you need to replace any developer

-You could also have a situation where the larger development team is capable, however, one or more developers aren’t.
-In such a circumstance, you need to have an honest discussion with the under-performing developers.
+You could also have a situation where the larger development team is capable, but, one or more developers aren’t.
+In such a circumstance, you need to have an honest discussion with the underperforming developers.

 In such a situation, you would need to replace the ineffective developers.
 Our guide “Getting rid of bad developers during a project” can help you to find a replacement developer.

 5. Ascertain whether the project team has enough developers

 At times, projects fail due to wrongly estimating the development manpower.
 While the team is perfectly capable, it might be understaffed.